 Fertilising your lawn in Autumn

 All lawns should be fertilised three times per year for optimal colour, hardiness and health.
 The best times are mid spring, mid summer and mid autumn.
-Being autumn, it’s a good time to consider what to use now and why it’s very important to fertilise the lawn before winter.
+Being autumn, it’s a good time to consider what to use now and why.

-That makes autumn a perfect time to give your lawn what it’s looking for by way of fertiliser.
-But not just any fertiliser, preferably a mineral fertiliser (not organic) that’s strong and punchy.
-The best time to apply this is mid April.
 On the back of every fertiliser bag, there is a small table showing you what’s in the fertiliser and how much of each element it contains.
 This is called the fertiliser analysis.
-An ideal analysis for a lawn during autumn looks like this:
+An ideal analysis for an Autumn fertiliser looks like this:

 Nitrogen is vital for a healthy lawn.
 In fact, your lawn won’t grow without it.
 However, too little available nitrogen not only leads to slow growth, it also increases the likelihood of some diseases, as well as yellowing of blades and thinning of turf.
 This results in increased weed pressure.

 Phosphorus assists in converting the sun’s energy and other elements, such as nitrogen, into usable food for lawns.
 Phosphorous also makes lawns more vigorous.

 Potassium (K): At least 6% (9% is ideal)